 What is the General Knowledge Test?

-The Florida Department of Education uses two banks of exams to evaluate teacher proficiency for state certification: the Florida Educational Leadership Examination (FELE) and the Florida Teacher Certification Examinations (FTCE).
+The Florida Department of Education uses two banks of exams to evaluate teacher proficiency for state certification: the Florida Educational Leadership Examination (FELE) and the Florida Teacher Certification Examinations (FTCE exam).
 The General Knowledge (GK) Test is a component of the FTCE, and consists of four subtests:

 - English Language Skills (ELS)